seekersahil/DOM-Projects/README.md

 DOM Manipulation Projects frequently used by developers built with Vanilla JavaScript

+Apart from Javascript functions and methods like map, reduce, forEach, fetch etc., Other Concepts used in these projects are:
+- API handling
+- Local Storage Manipulation
+- Infinite Scrolling
+- Pagination
+- HTML5 APIs
+    - Audio and Video APIs
+    - Canvas element API
+    - Speech recognition API
+    - Text to speech API
+- SVG Manipulation
+- CSS3 Animations
+- Validation using Regular Expressions

+## Project List

 |  #  |         Project Name         |      Live Demo    |
 | :-: | :-------------------------: | :-------:    |